-3 years full-time
+3 years full-time (plus optional placement year)

 Understanding the past is crucial to responding to the political challenges of the future.

 The way history is taught at York... lends itself to an informal, sociable atmosphere.
 Tutors are always keen to provide a quick response to any question you may have and supervisor meetings one-on-one give you all the support you need.Penny History student

 You can tailor your degree to what interests you with our wide variety of modules